LibrePDF/OpenPDF/README.md

 # OpenPDF is an open source Java library for PDF files

 OpenPDF is an open-source Java library for creating, editing, rendering, and encrypting PDF documents, as well as generating PDFs from HTML.
 It is licensed under the LGPL and MPL
 We welcome contributions from other developers.
-Please feel free to submit pull-requests and bugreports to this GitHub repository.
+Please feel free to submit pull-requests and bug reports to this GitHub repository.

 ## OpenPDF version 2.4.0 released 2025-08-06